 Comfortable Hotel Accommodation

-Arêches-Beaufort is 0bout 30 mins from Albertville and reached by a road that winds along the river Duron.
+Arêches-Beaufort is about 30 mins from Albertville reached by a road that winds along the river Duron.
 In summer it is possible to continue over the Cormet de Roselend and drop down past Chapieux to Bourg St Maurice in the Tarentaise valley.
-In winter this route is blocked with snow and will not open again until the spring.
+In winter this route is blocked with snow and will not open again until June.